Assunta and Lou Art Club

 Assunta and Lou After School Art Club at Nottingham Central Library, 2025

-From February to June 2025, Assunta and Lou facilitated a series of intergenerational art workshops at Nottingham Central Library.
+From February to December 2025, Assunta and Lou facilitated a series of intergenerational art workshops at Nottingham Central Library.
 Centring on their mobile print studio and quilted workspace, the sessions offered an open, playful environment for children and families to experiment with printmaking, drawing, and collaborative making.
 Taking place in the newly reopened library building, the workshops emphasised care, access, and visibility—creating a space where families could feel welcomed, seen, and creatively supported.
 These sessions formed part of Ruocco’s ongoing research into sustainable, child-inclusive art practices.

 Assunta and Lou Art Club at Stryx, Birmingham, 2025